 The De Beers diamond company launches its "A Diamond is Forever" campaign, sending the message that gifting high-end jewelry can be used as an expression of love.

-Hershey’s begins packaging Kisses candies in pink and red foil specifically for Valentine’s Day.
+As if Kisses weren't romantic enough based on their name, Hershey's enforced them as a Valentine's Day staple with one slight design tweak.
+The company began packaging Kisses candies in pink and red foil specifically for Valentine's Day.

 Ride sharing company Uber rolls out "Romance On Demand," allowing users to send flowers on Valentine's Day via the app.
 This initiative would continue to progress, with on-demand skywriting becoming available the following year.

-Like so many other holidays, Valentine’s Day has experienced a transition into pop culture that has shaped the way it’s perceived, discussed, and celebrated.
-Sure, it’s often accused of being nothing more than a money-making marketing holiday -- just look at these numbers compiled by HISTORY.com.
-But next time you hear someone label Valentine’s Day as “Hallmark holiday,” you’ll have a wealth of historical information to respond with.
+Like so many other holidays, Valentine's Day has experienced a transition into pop culture that has shaped the way it's perceived, discussed, and celebrated.
+Sure, it's often accused of being nothing more than a money-making marketing holiday.
+But next time you hear someone label Valentine's Day as a "Hallmark holiday," you'll have a wealth of historical information to respond with.